maidsafe/sn_fs/README.md

 Once the filesystem is mounted, you can perform regular file operations within it including chown, chmod, mkdir, link, ln, rm, tree, etc.

+To view debug output, mount instead with:

+`$ RUST_LOG=debug cargo run /path/to/mountpoint`

 ## Unmount

 In another terminal/shell, run:

 `$ fusermount -u /path/to/mountpoint`

+note: On Mac with osxfuse, you can just use regular `umount` command.

+## Bugs / Issues

+Please report in the [issue tracker](https://github.com/maidsafe/sn_fs/issues).

 ## License